stanislavb/en.coven.nu/about/index.md

 ## Inspiration

 Our fiction is inspired by the show “American Horror Story: Coven”.
 You can watch this if you want, but it is not necessary in order to participate in the LARP.
-We have picked out what we believe to be the core of the series: horror, teenage angst, powers and tense character relationships.
+We have picked out what is the core of the series: horror, teenage angst, powers and tense character relationships.

 Another inspiration is the Swedish book “Cirkeln”.
 Now also a film.
 This is too is not necessary for you to read or watch.
 We are inspired by books use of stereotypical archetypes, that turn out to have much more complexity and depth.
 We take this with us in our character creation for “Coven”.